openfantasymap/ofm-map-canvas/README.md

 Walls, lights and scenery are generated based on the vectors on the platform.

-**For custom maps, and advanced functionalities, a license is needed (you can find it at fantasymaps.org and on the Patreon**
+**For custom maps, and advanced functionalities, visit Patreon or go to fantasymaps.org**